josemguerra/quiz-app/README.md

 ### As a returning user

 - I want to see a feature if I answer all question correctly.
-- I want to be able to contact through social media.                     ( SOCIAL MEDIA ICONS ---WORK IN PROGRESS - BRANCHING ))))))))
+- I want to be able to contact through social media.
-- I want to be able to fill in a form to ask questions.

 ## Structure

 ### Typography